Find Nursing Colleges

 UT Tyler Nursing Master’s Program

-Of the 75 students who earned a master's degree in Nursing from UT Tyler in 2020-2021, 20% were men and 80% were women.
+For the most recent academic year available, 17% of nursing master's degrees went to men and 83% went to women.
 Nationwide, master's degree programs only see 13% men graduate in nursing each year.
-UT Tyler does a better job at serving the male population as it supports 7% more men than average.
+UT Tyler does a better job at serving the male population as it supports 4% more men than average.

 undefined

-Of the students who received a nursing master's degree from UT Tyler, 68% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a nursing master's degree from UT Tyler, 57% were white.
+This is typical for this degree on the natiowide level.

 The following table and chart show the race/ethnicity for students who recently graduated from The University of Texas at Tyler with a master's in nursing.